toddaustin07/edge_envisalink/README.md

 5. **LASTLY**, set your Envisalink LAN Address (ip:port).
 Once you make this change, the driver will attempt to go out and connect to your Envisalink.
 Watch the log messages.
 If it is able to connect it will then log in with the configured Envisalink password.
 If for some reason it fails to connect, then it will keep retrying every 15 seconds or so.
 Once you’ve successfully connected to the Envisalink, a refresh is issued to update the states of each of your zones.
 At this point, you should be able to explore your newly created devices which should be reflecting the current DSC zone and partition status.

-*Note: Due to some current issues in the Edge beta, some device states may not fully initialize at startup (e.g. zone bypass state, panel arm switches), however an alarm arm/disarm sequence should resolve this.*
+*Note: Some device states may not fully initialize at startup (e.g. zone bypass state, panel arm switches), however an alarm arm/disarm sequence should resolve this.*

 ### Updating the Driver